-BALTIMORE – Chinese sequencing giant BGI has developed a genome-wide spatial transcriptomics technology that promises single-cell resolution, high sensitivity, and a large field of view that it plans to commercialize.
+BALTIMORE – Chinese sequencing giant BGI has developed and plans to commercialize a genome-wide spatial transcriptomics technology that promises single-cell resolution, high sensitivity, and a large field of view.

 In four separate studies published in Cell and Developmental Cell this week, BGI-Research scientists and their collaborators showcased the technology's strength by constructing spatiotemporal transcriptomic maps of developing mice, Drosophila, zebrafish, and Arabidopsis.

 The company also unveiled the SpatioTemporal Omics Consortium (STOC), a global research initiative aiming to promote multiomics tools to propel the understanding of spatiotemporal biology.

 Dubbed spatial enhanced resolution omics-sequencing, or Stereo-seq, BGI's spatial RNA profiling method marries the company's proprietary DNA nanoball (DNB) array sequencing technology with in situ RNA capture, said Ao Chen, BGI-Research's chief scientist of spatiotemporal omics who co-invented the technology.
 According to Chen, Stereo-seq was originally conceived in 2019 in an effort to develop the company's existing sequencing technology for single-cell and spatial omics applications.

 There are existing methods for sequencing RNA from tissues, Chen said, but these often come with limitations.
 For instance, bulk RNA sequencing, which profiles RNA across the tissue, cannot deliver spatial information or achieve single-cell resolution of the transcriptome.
 Meanwhile, single-cell RNA sequencing, as its name suggests, can drill down to the cellular level but lacks the spatial component.